subhash06582/standing-api/README.md

 # What this APP does?
 - User can find standings of a team playing league football match using country name, league name and team name.
-For Eg. country=england , league=Championship and team=swansea
+For Eg. country=England , league=Championship and team=Nottingham
-- The app uses https://apifootball.com/documentation/ API to fetch country, league and standing and displays them in the response.
+- The app uses https://apifootball.com/documentation/ API to fetch country, league and standing to display them in the response.

 # Key Features of the APP
 - It uses Declarative REST Client: Feign to call services.